Home Life

 https://macdillfss.com/youth/

-The School Age Program (SAP) offers before/after school child care and all day care during summer for children ages 5-12 years.
+The School Age Program offers before/after school child care and a Summer Camp for children ages 5-12 years.
 Members ages 9-17 can use the Open Recreation Program to engage in a variety of activities of their choosing.
-Youth Programs is DoD certified and nationally accredited by the Council on Accreditation (COA).
-We also offer Youth Sports for ages 5-15.
+For additional details, contact the installation Youth Center.

 8208 Hangar Loop Drive